 Sometimes, when I’m not in a hurry, I wouldn’t use the map.
 I would let my intuition guide me to the destination.
 At times, I got it correct and at times I don’t.
 But it doesn’t matter, it’s fun to be lost.

 But I realize when I’m in a hurry, my intuition is mostly wrong.
 Because I’m so anxious to get to the destination, my anxiety clouds my instincts.
-So it’s best to practise with insignificant activities first.
+So it’s best to practice with insignificant activities first.

 Another good game to play is the elevator game.
 Ask your intuition to tell you which lift would open first and stand in front of the lift.
 See if your intuition is right or not.
 I also like to guess the winner of competitions such as American Idol or Survivor.
 I want to train my gut feeling to spot potential winners.